ImNotDarren/CarPricePrediction/README.md

 **Web Scraping**

-1. Getting used car list url
+1. Getting used car list url 120 pages.
-2. Using the url of the first page to get the urls of the first 60 pages.
 3. Scraping name, price, mileage information from every page.
 4. Scraping every used car's individual page link from every page.
-5. Scraping each used car's page to get color, drivetrain, mpg, fuel type, transmission and engine information.
+5. Scraping each used car's page to get drivetrain, mpg, fuel type, transmission and engine information.
 6. Saving the information in a dataframe and then saving into a csv file for modeling.

 **Feature Engineering**